edeno/Jadhav-2016-Data-Analysis/README.md

                 - descript: description of the data in the position structure
                 - fields: labels for the data array
                 - data: array with field labels
-                    - time: time in session
+                    - time: time in session in seconds
                     - x: x-position of animal
                     - y: y-position of animal
                     - dir: head-direction of animal